How to Make Extra Money in Canada (55 Realistic Ways!)

 Yes, you can earn money right from your own home by transcribing for businesses or the court.
 If you have fast typing skills, it can be easy to get started.
 However, that’s not the only skill you need to have.
 You’ll need the ability to listen to audio files, understand legal jargon (if you want to be a legal transcriptionist) and have knowledge in certain programs.

 If you’re going on long vacations or don’t drive your car that often, you should consider renting it out.
 Turo is a service that lists your car on their website and renters can choose which dates they want to rent.
 You then arrange a pickup, hand over the keys and earn some cash.
-To get started, create a profile on the site, take some attractive photos and list your availability.
+If you want to rent out your car, create a profile on the site, take some attractive photos and list your availability.

-If you have a RV, you can also rent that out as well.
-Outdoorsy is a service that helps you list your RV for rent.
-You make sure to create an attractive listing, including some nice photos to entire renters and then set a price per night.
+If you have an RV, you can also rent that out as well.
+Outdoorsy is a mobile app that helps you list your RV for rent.
+You make sure to create an attractive listing, including some nice photos to entice renters and then set a price per night.
 Your RV is covered for up to $1 million liability insurance policy and renters need to verify that they have a good driving record.

 28. Sell Lesson Plans

-If you have a lot of resources you created as a teacher, you can sell those for a pretty penny.
+If you’re a teacher, chances are you’ve created a lot of teaching resources over the years.
+You can sell those for a pretty penny.
 Teachers Pay Teachers is a great online marketplace where teachers are specifically looking for premade lesson plans, printables and worksheets.
-If you’re artistically inclined, teachers also love to purchase posters they can stick up in their classrooms.
-Creating an account is easy and you can get started right way.
-Just make sure to list which provincial curriculum is for and instructions on how to use them.
+If you’re artistically inclined, create posters that teachers can stick up in their classrooms.
+Creating an account is easy and you can get started the right way.
+The income potential of this side hustle is high, just make sure to list which provincial curriculum is for and instructions on how to use them.